evainfeld/impakt-back/README.md

 ## Add second S3 storage

-add to amplify-meta, otherwise it will not have correct trigger function params.
+add to backend-config, otherwise it will not have correct trigger function params.
 By defualt amplify doesn't support multiple S3 as a storage component.
 It suggest using prefixes which is not perfect solution if creating administrative bucket.

 ```json
  "changeAgentS3Adm": {